 In the 11 years that I’ve run this travel blog, I’ve been keeping a list of my favorite buildings in each country I’ve visited.
 For the first time, I’m sharing my rankings!

-You may be surprised by what is included in this list — or what is missing from it — so let’s be very clear: there are AMAZING works of architecture in every corner of the globe.
+You may be surprised by what is included in this list — or what is missing from it — so let’s be very clear: there are AMAZING works of architecture and famous buildings in every corner of the globe.
 This list here is a TINY sampling of what is out there around the world, and only includes places I’ve taken quality photos of, myself, while visiting.

 When you’re done scrolling this ranking, I invite you to add your own votes for architectural favorites in the comments section!
 Now, let’s start…